Chilipp/psyplot_old/docs/examples/example_colormaps.rst

 This example shows you how you can explore your colormaps

-It uses the :func:``~psyplot.plotter.colors.show_colormaps`` function and can visualize all, selected, or your own colormaps.
+It uses the ``psyplot.plotter.colors.show_colormaps`` function and can visualize all, selected, or your own colormaps.

 .. code:: python